-It has been determined that where the capacity of the Electric Vehicle Charge Point is rated \leq 32A per phase (A.C.), the installation will be compliant with the technical requirements of BSEN 61000-3-2 and BSEN 61000-3-3 regarding Harmonics and Flicker respectively.
+It has been determined that where the capacity of the Electric Vehicle Charge point is rated \leq 32A per phase (A.C.), the installation will be compliant with the technical requirements of BSEN 61000-3-2 and BSEN 61000-3-3 regarding Harmonics and Flicker respectively.

-8.0 DEMAND REQUIREMENTS FOR LOW CARBON TECHNOLOGIES
+9.0 DEMAND REQUIREMENTS FOR LOW CARBON TECHNOLOGIES

-- 8.1 When undertaking an assessment of the service and cut out (sole use equipment) for thermal capacity, no diversity factor shall be applied. - When undertaking an assessment of the network capacity (transformers and mains conductors) for thermal capacity, the diversity factor as detailed within Standard Technique: SD5A shall be applied.
-The diversity factor for EV charging is 50%. - 8.3 Customer load management schemes for Low Carbon Technologies will be accepted if the principles of Standard Technique: SD1E (ENA ER G100) are followed: - Hard wired e.g. RS485 cable - Fail safe in the event of a component or signalling failure the system will revert to a pre-determine safe level of import capacity - Output of component reaction time ≤ 10 seconds (G100 requires 5s) - System compliance with ENA EREC P28 e.g. ≤ 3% voltage change during operation
+- 9.1 When undertaking an assessment of the service and cut out (sole use equipment) for thermal capacity, no diversity factor shall be applied. - 9.2 When undertaking an assessment of the network capacity (transformers and mains conductors) for thermal capacity, the diversity factor as detailed within Standard Technique: SD5A shall be applied.
+The diversity factor for EV charging is 50%. - 9.3 Where connections have an installed capacity that matches the connection capacity (e.g. 3 x 22kW three phase chargers installed on a 69kVA supply), it is envisaged that the coincidence of the three chargers to all be operating at their maximum capacity at the same time, for a prolonged period of time to be low.
+Therefore, a cyclic load profile will be assumed. - 9.4 Where connections have an installed capacity greater than the connection capacity, a load management scheme shall be installed to ensure that the maximum demand of the installation is not exceeded. - 9.5 Where connections incorporate load management schemes which are designed to permit a current flow >80A and where a domestic style single or three phase cutout is utilised and where the equipment is positioned within a street mounted enclosure, the enclosure shall comply with the requirements detailed within clause 10.10. - 9.6 Customer load management schemes for Low Carbon Technologies will be accepted if the principles of Standard Technique: SD1E (ENA EREC G100) are followed; - Hard wired e.g. RS485 cable - Fail safe in the event of a component or signalling failure the system will revert to a pre-determine safe level of import capacity - Output of component reaction time < 5 seconds - System compliance with ENA EREC P28 e.g. < 3% voltage change during operation - 10.0 ARRANGEMENTS FOR LOW VOLTAGE STREET FURNITURE CONNECTIONS (Electric vehicle charge points only) - 10.1 An unmetered connection is acceptable for on street electric vehicle charge points when a measured central management system (mCMS) is utilised. - The exit point demand shall be \leq 7.36kW - An Elexon approved active measuring device shall be used